Doom Eternal: Reception

-Doom Eternal received "generally favorable" reviews, according to review aggregator Metacritic.
+Doom Eternal received "generally favorable" reviews, according to review aggregator website Metacritic.
 Critics praised the campaign, graphics, level design, combat, soundtrack, and improvements over its predecessor, while some disliked the increased focus on storytelling and lore, and the platforming sections.

 Phil Hornshaw of GameSpot gave the game an 8 out of 10, praising the game's combat and platforming, but criticizing the game's story, calling it "overly serious and confusing".
 Andrew Reiner of Game Informer criticized the game's multiplayer, calling it "a huge step back for the entire series."
 He also criticized the puzzles, saying he felt they were out of place.
 He did, however, praise the game's combat, particularly the game's expanded arsenal, as well as the soundtrack, calling it "catchy".
 He gave the game a score of 9.25 out of 10.

 On its initial release, the version of the game offered via the Bethesda Launcher appeared to have been intended to ship with the Denuvo digital rights management (DRM) protection software, but it was not set up properly, leaving the game DRM-free.
 However, this was patched soon afterwards.
 Also, on May 14, 2020, the game was patched on Windows to include Denuvo anti-cheat technology, which operates by installing a kernel-mode driver.
 Some were concerned this would open up their computers to security vulnerabilities, while others claimed performance losses caused by the patch.
 This led users to review bomb the game on Steam over the decision.
 On May 20, id went on record stating that they would remove Denuvo anti-cheat upon the game's next patch due the following week, and would re-evaluate how they would implement anti-cheating measures in the game.
 The following week, the anti-cheat software was confirmed to be removed from the game.

+On August 7, 2025, id released an update to Doom Eternal adding officially supported modifications to the game.

 Accolades

-Doom Eternal was nominated for "Most Wanted Game" at the 2018 Golden Joystick Awards.
-At Game Critics Awards 2019, the game won the awards for Best PC Game and Best Action Game.
-It was also nominated for Game of the Year along with four other awards at the 2020 Game Awards, including Best Action Game, Best Score and Music, and Best Audio Design.